saganna/WebVR/README.md

 a little experiment with WebVR and Django

 #initial settings
-1. You must install Django in your Desktop
+1. You must install Django(of course python too) in your Desktop
 2.

 #runserver